slan-teaching/STP598mldl/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.

-* Coding assignment 2 is available on mathds, due **11:59pm Friday Sept.
-24, 2021**.
+* Coding assignment 3 is available on mathds, due **11:59pm Wednesday Oct.
+20, 2021**.
 Please do NOT modify notebook cells or change the filename!

-* Writtin assignment 2 is available on canvas, due **11:59pm Sunday Sept.
-26, 2021**.

 ### Syllabus